node-red/node-red.github.io/docs/security.md

 #### Generating the password hash

+To generate a suitable password hash, you can use the [`node-red-admin`](node-red-admin.html) command-line tool:

+    node-red-admin hash-pwd

+The tool will prompt you for the password you wish to use and then print out the hash that can be copied into the settings file.

-To generate your password hash, you can run the following command from within the Node-RED install directory:
+Alternative, you can run the following command from within the Node-RED install
+directory:

     node -e "console.log(require('bcryptjs').hashSync(process.argv[1], 8));" your-password-here

-You can then copy and paste the result of this command into the settings file.

 #### Setting a default user